U.S. heavy equipment makers, hurt by tariffs, vow to make them top election theme

 The IHS study noted that growth in the sector “has been increasingly met by imports” due to tariff-related price increases among domestic producers.
 The two biggest winners, the study notes, are Japan, which saw its share of the U.S. market for construction equipment grow by 15% last year, and Mexico, which grew its share by 16%.

-Rod Schrader, CEO of Komatsu America Corp., the U.S. division of Japan’s Komatsu with a large factory footprint in the United States, said his company held onto customers by eating the cost increases to fight off import competition.
+Rod Schrader, CEO of Komatsu America Corp, the U.S. division of Japan’s Komatsu <6301.T> with a large factory footprint in the United States, said his company held onto customers by eating the cost increases to fight off import competition.

 “We’ve taken the approach that basically we're absorbing it,” he said.
 “There’s a market price that we have to compete with — so we’ve pushed our manufacturing facilities to accelerate cost reductions.”